standardhealth/vscode-language-cimpl/README.md

 ## Release Notes

+### 0.1.2 - 2018-03-20

+- Added documentation of changes to README/Changelog
+- Added 'ValueSet' to syntax highlighting
+- Added concepts to highlighting

 ### 0.1.0 - 2018-03-19

-Added support for block-level comments in CIMPL
+- Added support for block-level comments in CIMPL

 ### 0.0.1

-Initial release of vscode-language-cimpl
+- Initial release of vscode-language-cimpl